-Thaddeus Arroyo leads the Mexican wireless service company Iusacell and is Chief Executive Officer of AT&T Mexico, LLC.
-Iusacell provides wireless services to 8.6 million subscribers today under the Iusacell and Unefón brand names and operates a network that covers about 70 percent of Mexico’s approximately 120 million people.
-Arroyo is leading the expansion and enhancement of Iusacell's mobile network to cover millions of additional consumers and businesses while bringing an improved sales and service experience to customers.
+Thaddeus Arroyo is Chief Executive Officer of AT&T Mexico, LLC.
+Providing wireless services under the Iusacell, Nextel and Unefón brand names, AT&T Mexico, LLC operates a network that covers over 80 million people in Mexico.
+Arroyo is leading the expansion of AT&T Mexico’s mobile network and distribution channels to cover millions of additional consumers and businesses while transforming the sales and service experience to customers.

-Prior to joining AT&T, Arroyo served as chief information officer at Cingular Wireless and prior to that he served as senior vice president of Product Marketing and Development for Sabre Corporation.
+Prior to joining AT&T, Arroyo served as CIO at Cingular Wireless and prior to that, as senior VP of Product Marketing and Development for Sabre Corporation.
 His responsibilities included infrastructure development, deployment, strategic planning, and data network services.

 Arroyo is an active board member for the National Center for Women & Information Technology and the Hispanic IT Executive Council.
 He is a Governance Fellow with the National Association of Corporate Directors and serves on the SMU Cox School of Business Executive Advisory Board.
-Arroyo has a bachelor’s degree in mathematics from the University of Texas at Arlington, and a Master’s of Business Administration from Southern Methodist University.
+Arroyo has a B.S. in mathematics from the University of Texas at Arlington, and an MBA from Southern Methodist University.